tbuser/thingiview.js/README.markdown

-Thingiview.js
+ThingiView.js
 =============

-A javascript (using Canvas and WebGL if available) 3D model viewer.
+An fantastic javascript (using Canvas and WebGL if available) 3D model viewer.
 Uses the [Three.js](http://github.com/mrdoob/three.js) 3D Engine.
 Check out the [Examples](http://replimat.com/thingiview/examples/).

-# Features
+# Features :-

 * supports binary and ascii STL and OBJ files without requiring any preprocessing, all the parsing is done on the client in javascript
 * everything is done client side in javascript, requires no plugins for most browsers